kubesphere/website/content/en/docs/devops-user-guide/how-to-use/continuous-deployments/use-gitops-for-continous-deployment.md

     - **Sync**: Triggers resources synchronization.
     - **Delete**: Deletes the continuous deployment.

+  {{< notice warning >}}

+  Deleting a continuous deployment also deletes resources associated with the continuous deployment.
+Therefore, exert caution when deleting the continuous deployment.

+  {{</ notice >}}

 11. Click the created continuous deployment to go to its details page, where you can view the synchronization status and result.

 ## Access the Created Application